codelingo/docs/docs/clql.md

 ### Querying with Facts

 <!--Should we include systems that CLQL does not *yet* support? -->
 CLQL can query many types of software related systems.
-But assume for simplicity that all queries in on this page are scoped to a single object oriented program.
+But assume for simplicity that all queries on this page are scoped to a single object oriented program.

 <!--TODONOW link to fact definition section on lexicon page-->
 Queries are made up of [Facts](lexicons.md).
 A CLQL query with just a single fact will match all elements of that type in the program.
 The following query matches and returns all classes in the queried program: